 As it turned out, shopping for a home and auto insurance bundle on Policygenius was anticlimactic.
 I was told it would take a few days for my quotes to come back.

 “In order to provide you with accurate quotes (not just estimates!) for your unique situation, our insurance experts pull in third-party data, connect with insurance companies, and survey the coverage options in your state.
 This personalized approach takes time, but we think finding you the best policy is worth it.”

-It’s definitely something to factor in if you’re in need of a quick quote.
+So this roadblock is definitely something to factor in if you’re in need of a quick quote.

 2. Where Is Policygenius Available?

 Policygenius is licensed to sell insurance in all 50 U.S. states and Washington, D.C.